schatzlab/appliedgenomics2019/assignments/assignment4/README.md

     Beta: 	EALGRLLVVYPWTQRFFESFGDLSTPDAVMGNPKVK
 ```

-- 1b.
-5pt BONUS: Notice that the edit distance of GATTTACA and GATACA is 2, but there are multiple possible optimal alignments
+- 1b. **5pt BONUS**: Notice that the edit distance of GATTTACA and GATACA is 2, but there are multiple possible optimal alignments

 ```
     GATTTACA			GATTTACA			GATTTACA